aittiphon123/lineage2/README.md

 ## Introduction

 L2jMobius is a fully independent, open-source server emulator created entirely from scratch by volunteer contributors.
-Every line of code is original work—we have never copied, decompiled, or used any proprietary server code.
+Every line of code is original work.
+We have never copied, decompiled, or used any proprietary server code.

 **Development Model:**
 L2jMobius operates on an open-source development model with public releases made available three times per year.
 Contributors who actively share code improvements receive early access to ongoing development work.
 Voluntary donations support project infrastructure and development, with donors receiving temporary early access as a thank-you gesture.
 This model is common in open-source projects (similar to early access for Patreon supporters) and does not constitute commercial software sales.

 **Important Distinction:**
-- **The L2jMobius project itself is legal** - Creating and sharing server emulator code through reverse engineering
+- **The L2jMobius project itself is legal** - Creating and sharing server emulator code through reverse engineering.
-- **How individuals use the software varies** - Operating public game servers may have different legal considerations depending on jurisdiction and how they're run
+- **How individuals use the software varies** - Operating public game servers may have different legal considerations depending on jurisdiction and how they're run.

 **What we provide:**
-- Original source code for server functionality
+- Original source code for server functionality.
-- Educational resources about server architecture
+- Educational resources about server architecture.
-- A collaborative development community
+- A collaborative development community.

 **What we do NOT provide:**
-- Game client software
+- Game client software.
-- Game assets (models, textures, sounds, artwork)
+- Game assets (models, textures, sounds, artwork).
-- Any copyrighted content from the original game
+- Any copyrighted content from the original game.
-- Links to download copyrighted materials
+- Links to download copyrighted materials.
-- Legal advice for server operators
+- Legal advice for server operators.

 **Transitioning to MIT License:** We are moving to the MIT License to provide maximum legal clarity and align with industry standards for open-source software.